mittalsoni00/Restaurant_App/README.md

 If you got hungry reading this, just imagine using the app. 😉 Don’t forget to ⭐ the repo and share some foodie love!

-⸻

-Would you like me to convert this into a beautifully formatted Markdown file (README.md) for GitHub?